JuliaDynamics/Associations.jl/docs/src/interop_dynamicalsystems_infoflow1.md

 * `ϵ::Vector{Int}` divide the i-th axis into `ϵᵢ` intervals of the same size.
 * `ϵ::Vector{Float64}` divide the i-th axis into intervals of size `ϵᵢ`.

 Below, we demonstrate how TE may be computed using the four different ways of discretizing the state space.

-### Hyper-rectangles by subdivision of axes (`ϵ::Int`)
+### Hyper-rectangles by subdivision of axes

-First, we use an integer number of subdivisions along each axis of the delay embedding when partitioning.
+First, we use an integer number of subdivisions along each axis of the delay embedding when partitioning (`ϵ::Int`).

 ```@example interop1
 ϵs = 1:2:50 # integer number of subdivisions along each axis of the embedding